In victory for Trump, Republicans block probe of U.S. Capitol riot | Politics

 Democrats and some moderate Republicans had called for a commission to probe the events up to and including Jan.
 6, when hundreds of supporters of Trump, a Republican, stormed the Capitol, fighting with police, urging violence against lawmakers and delaying the formal certification of President Joe Biden's election victory.

-The measure failed by a vote of 54 to 35, short of the 60 votes needed to advance the legislation in the 100-member Senate.
+The measure mustered a 54-35 vote which fell short of the 60 votes needed to advance the legislation in the 100-member Senate.
 The 35 no votes were all Republicans.
-Senate Democratic Leader Chuck Schumer said after the vote: "We all know what's going on here.
-Senate Republicans chose to defend the Big Lie because they feared that anything that might upset Donald Trump could hurt them politically."
+Six Republicans voted in favor of the commission.
+"We all know what's going on here.
+Senate Republicans chose to defend the Big Lie because they feared that anything that might upset Donald Trump could hurt them politically," Senate Democratic Leader Chuck Schumer said after the vote.

 The proposed commission would have had the power to force witnesses, possibly including Trump, to testify under oath about what happened that day.
-Trump had urged lawmakers to vote against it.
-It was the first time this year that Republicans were able to use the 60-vote hurdle, known as a filibuster, to defeat legislation.
+Trump had urged Republican lawmakers to vote against it and warned of "consequences" for those who supported it.
+It was the first time this year that Republicans used the 60-vote hurdle, known as a filibuster, to defeat legislation.

+Republicans did not defend these positions on the Senate floor before or after the vote.
+The proposal previously passed the House of Representatives with the support of all Democrats and 1 in 6 Republicans after bipartisan negotiations.

 "Something bad happened.
-And it's important to lay that out," Senator Lisa Murkowski, one of six Republicans who supported the measure, told reporters late on Thursday.
+And it's important to lay that out," Senator Lisa Murkowski, one of the Republicans who supported the measure, told reporters late on Thursday.
+Republicans Bill Cassidy, Susan Collins, Rob Portman, Mitt Romney and Ben Sasse also voted for the commission.
+Two Democrats and nine Republicans skipped the vote.
 After the Senate vote, House of Representatives Speaker Nancy Pelosi said Democrats would "proceed to find the truth" about what happened on Jan.
-6, but said nothing about whether she would set up another investigation, as some Democrats have suggested.
+6, but said nothing about whether she would set up a special committee to investigate, as some Democrats have suggested.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)